 • Bring washable slippers or heavy socks for walking about the rental.
 We had a couple of places with dirty floors and we soiled a lot of our “good” socks.
 Save your socks for your shoes.

 • Any rental longer than three days must have a washing machine.
-Not many places in Europe have a dryer (although we saw more than expected) but a washing machine is a must.
+Not many places in Europe have a dryer (although that is changing) but a washing machine is a must.

-• We packed a lot more clothes (specifically, shoes) than we needed, and we packed items of clothing that we never wore because they weren’t very comfortable or no longer fit well after a couple extra pounds.
-At the end of the trip, I surmised that I really only needed three pairs of shorts, two pairs of jeans, three pairs of leggings and one wrap dress.
-For tops, 5-7 loose, neutral tops and a couple sweaters that go with all the bottoms, and 3-4 scarfs/wraps to dress up an outfit.
+• We packed a lot more clothes (and shoes) than we needed, and we packed items of clothing that we never wore because they weren’t very comfortable or no longer fit well after a couple extra pounds.
+I’ve learned that I really only needed three pairs of shorts, two pairs of jeans, three pairs of leggings and one wrap dress.
+For tops, 5-7 loose, neutral tops and a couple sweaters that go with all the bottoms, and 1-2 scarfs/wraps to dress up an outfit.
 I brought a leather jacket, a blazer and a couple of other outer jackets that I wore once (if ever).
 They won’t make the next trip.
 We brought way too many socks and t-shirts too.

-• I brought 10 pairs of shoes but ended up wearing most of them once or twice (remember, we were traveling across seasons and needed summer and winter clothes).
+• On trip 1 brought 10 pairs of shoes but ended up wearing most of them once or twice (remember, we were traveling across seasons and needed summer and winter clothes).
 Dave ended up wearing four pairs of shoes from the eight pairs he brought.
-We both agreed that we only need four or five functional, neutral pairs of shoes and if we really discovered we were missing something important we’d just buy it.
+Now I bring one pair of sandals, one ballet flat, one sneaker and one boot; if we discovered we were missing something important we’d just buy it.
+Souvenirs!

-• We were really happy with how we managed our summer and winter wardrobe packing (except for the abundance of shoes).
-As previously mentioned, we were on the road from July to November and traveled across different seasons and climates.
-We were in Europe during the worst heatwave in decades; some regions broke a heat record set in 1950.
-We traveled by plane to a lot of our destinations and checking a bag for so many flights gets very expensive after a while.
-We decided that we would pick strategic cities along our route to store the big bag so we didn’t have to drag all our clothes with us for the entire trip.
+On our first long trip, we picked strategic cities along our route to store the big suitcase so we didn’t have to drag all our clothes with us for the entire trip.
 If feasible, creating a travel loop that lasts 4-6 weeks (starting and ending in the same city) provides a great opportunity to store heavy bags so you can move around with just a carry-on.